-We own and operate radio stations located in six of the eight most populous Hispanic markets in the United States: Los Angeles, New York, Puerto Rico, Chicago, Miami and San Francisco.
+Our radio stations are located in six of the eight most populous Hispanic markets in the United States: Los Angeles, New York, Puerto Rico, Chicago, Miami and San Francisco.
 The Los Angeles and New York markets have the largest and second largest Hispanic populations and are also the largest and second largest radio markets in the United States measured by advertising revenue, respectively.
 We format the programming of each of our radio stations to capture a substantial share of the Hispanic audience in their respective markets.
 The U.S. Hispanic population is diverse, consisting of numerous identifiable ethnic groups from many different countries of origin, and each ethnic group has its own musical and cultural heritage.
 Since the music, culture, customs and Spanish dialects vary from one radio market to another, we strive to maintain familiarity with the musical tastes and preferences of each of the various Hispanic ethnic groups.
 To accommodate and monetize such diversity, we customize our programming to match the local preferences of our target demographic audience in each market we serve.
-In addition to our owned and operated radio stations, we have our AIRE Radio Network with over 103 affiliate radio stations serving over 35 of the top U.S. Hispanic markets, including 19 of the top 20 Hispanic markets.
-AIRE Radio Network currently covers 88% of the coveted U.S. Hispanic market.
-Our AIRE Radio Network reaches over 13.5 million listeners in an average week with our targeted networks.
-For the six-months ended June 30, 2015 and 2014, our radio revenue was generated primarily from the sale of local, national and network advertising, and our radio segment generated 91% and 89% of our consolidated net revenue, respectively.
+For the three-months ended March 31, 2014 and 2013, our radio revenue was generated primarily from the sale of local, national and network advertising, and our radio segment generated 90% and 84% of our consolidated net revenues, respectively.

 Our television stations and related affiliates operate under the "MegaTV" brand.
-We broadcast via our owned and operated television stations in South Florida and Houston and through programming and/or distribution agreements, including nationally on a subscriber basis, which allow us to serve markets representing over 3.5 million Hispanic households.
 We have created a unique television format which focuses on entertainment, current events and variety with high-quality content.
 Our programming is formatted to capture a larger share of the U.S. Hispanic audience by focusing on our core strengths as an "entertainment" company, thus offering a new alternative compared to the traditional Hispanic television channels.
 MegaTV's programming is based on a strategy designed to showcase a combination of programs, ranging from televised radio-branded shows to general entertainment programs, such as music, celebrity, debate, interviews and personality based shows.
 As part of our strategy, we have incorporated certain of our radio on-air personalities into our television programming.
-In addition, we have included interactive elements in our programming to complement our Internet websites.
+In addition, we have included interactive elements into our programming to complement our Internet websites.
 We produce over 50 hours of original programming per week.
-For the six-months ended June 30, 2015 and 2014, our television revenue was generated primarily from the sale of local advertising and paid programming and generated 9% and 11% of our consolidated net revenues, respectively.
+For the three-months ended March 31, 2014 and 2013, our television revenue was generated primarily from the sale of local advertising and paid programming and generated 10% and 16% of our consolidated net revenues, respectively.